SpineEventEngine/logging/README.md

 ## Logging context

-A logging context is a set of attributes that are attached to all log records while a context is installed.
-For example, you can attach a user ID to all log records for the current request.
+A logging context refers to a set of attributes that are attached to all log records while a context is installed.
+For instance, you can attach a user ID to all log records for the current request.

-Default implementation provides a no-op context, which does nothing.
-To use logging context a `rutimeOnly` dependency for a context implementation should be added in addition to the dependencies described above.
+The default implementation provides a no-op context.
+To use a logging context, a `runtimeOnly` dependency for a context implementation should be added along with the above dependencies.

-If your project does not use gRPC, you need to use the following dependency:
+If your project does not use gRPC, use the following dependency:

 ```kotlin
 dependencies {